 The capital structure is managed by adjusting dividend distributions, repurchasing own shares, reducing the share capital or by issuing new shares.
-There have been no changes in guidelines in this area in 2015 or 2016.
+There have been no changes in guidelines in this area in 2016 or 2017.

-The Group is following up its capital structure by reviewing the equity share, defined as equity in per cent of total capital.
-Group policy is to have an equity share in excess of 30 per cent.
-The equity share was 33 per cent per 31.12.2016.
+The Group is following up its capital structure by reviewing the equity share, defined as equity in percent of total capital.
+Group policy is to have an equity share in excess of 30 percent.
+The equity share was 34 percent per 31.12.2017.

-Note 25: Events after the balance sheet date
+Note 24: Events after the balance sheet date